agmcarthur/vtec2023-amr/README.md

 <details>
   <summary>Discussion Points:</summary>

-**EDIT** An additional 3 nudged Strict annotations (*Escherichia coli* PtsI with mutation conferring resistance to fosfomycin, EC-5 beta-lactamase, *Escherichia coli* EF-Tu mutants conferring resistance to pulvomycin) and 390 Loose annotations have been added to investigate for leads that could explain the observed phenotype.
+An additional 11 nudged Strict annotations (possible partial genes for *Escherichia coli* emrE, EF-Tu mutants conferring resistance to Pulvomycin, and AcrF) and 394 Loose annotations have been added to investigate for leads that could explain the observed phenotype.
 Note this scenario is unlikely for clinical isolates given CARD's reference data, but is possible for environmental isolates.
+The multiple putative gene fragments found via the Nudge may suggest genome assembly problems.

 </details>